barthelnils/EroMapper/README.md

 1. Create a new QGIS project and install **QFieldSync**.
 2. Create a QFieldCloud project and select a local project folder.
-3. Copy `Template_project/erosion_data.gpkg` into that folder and add the required layers to QGIS.
+3. Copy `erosion_data.gpkg` (can be found in `Template_project`) into that folder and add the required layers to QGIS.
 Keep the provided layer and field names unchanged.
 4. Upload the project with QFieldSync, or transfer the complete project folder locally to the device.
 5. Open the project in QField and disable the standard editing mode, since EroMapper uses its own digitizing tools.
 6. Download, install, and enable the EroMapper plugin from the GitHub Release (see https://docs.qfield.org/how-to/advanced-how-tos/plugins/).

 ## Usage